softwaresaved/2020-04-30-ramp-swc/novice/python/07-errors.md

 > ~~~
 >
 > ~~~
->   File "<ipython-input-5-653b36fbcd41>", line 4
+>  File "hello_world.py", line 4
 >    return msg
 >             ^
-> IndentationError: unindent does not match any outer indentation level
+> TabError: inconsistent use of tabs and spaces in indentation
 > ~~~
 >
 > By default, one tab is equivalent to eight spaces,